ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-26-ethereum-classic-course-6-ethereum-classic-is-the-original-chain/index.md

 The Ethereum Classic ledger stores accounts and balances as does the Bitcoin ledger, but it adds software programs known as smart contracts that become decentralized when sent to the network.

-To accomplish this it has 6 major components:
+To accomplish this Ethereum Classic has 6 major components:

 1. The Ethereum Virtual Machine (EVM)
 2. A programming language